 The ACL is based on a loss-rate methodology that measures lifetime losses on loan pools that have similar risk characteristics.
 Loans that do not have similar risk characteristics are evaluated on an individual basis.
 The segmentation of the loan portfolio into pools requires a balancing process between capturing similar risk characteristics and containing sufficient loss history to provide meaningful results.
 Our segmentation starts at the general loan category with further sub-segmentation based on collateral types that may be of meaningful size and/or may contain sufficient differences in risk characteristics based on management's judgement that would warrant further segmentation.
+Risk management begins with a strong and conservative lending policy that specifies lending limits that are well below allowable regulatory limits, provides highly restrictive lending authority to lending officers, and promotes judicious lending terms and diversification.
 The general loan categories along with primary risk characteristics used in our calculation are as follows: